aws-samples/shopfloor-connectivity/docs/targets/aws-sitewise.md

 <td>AssetExternalId</td>
 <td>External id of the asset</td>
 <td>String</td>
-<td>The asset's id, name or external id must be specified, noth both.
+<td>The asset's id, name or external id must be specified, not both.
 If all properties for the asset use the property alias then ExternalId must NOT be specified.</td>
 </tr>

 <tr class="odd">